tl;dr

 The period was on its own line, which looks suspicious.
 Why is there additional space being added though?
 I tried modifying my CSS, my Markdown, and render-link.html to see if I could remove the whitespace but nothing worked.

 Eventually, I was out of ideas and asked ChatGPT what could be going wrong.
-ChatGPT suggested I could add the {{- "" -}} shortcode to render-link.html to remove the whitespace.
+ChatGPT suggested I could add the {{- "" -}} template syntax to render-link.html to remove the whitespace.
 Apparently that would force the removal of both leading and trailing whitespace.
 And sure enough it worked!

-I modified my render-link.html template to include the {{- "" -}} shortcode at the end of the <a> tag in the hightlighted line:
+I modified my render-link.html template to include the {{- "" -}} template syntax at the end of the <a> tag in the highlighted line:

 1